May 25, 2026

 Financial Policies

 Students will not be allowed to register for classes or attend classes unless a signed Student Financial Responsibility Agreement for the current semester/term/module is on file, and the student has obtained Business Office approval to be enrolled.
+Payment in full is due on the first day of the term for all registered courses, housing and/or meal plan charges.
+Alternatively, students may enroll in a Payment Plan offered through Meadow Pay by visiting pay.faulkner.edu.
+Students must remain current and in good standing with the payment plan to continue enrollment.

 I. Responsible Party